Function Calling and Multimodal QA with Gemini

 Install dependencies

-As a prerequisite, you need to have a Google Cloud Project set up that has access to Gemini.
-Following that, you’ll only need to authenticate yourself in this Colab.
+As a prerequisite, you need to have a Google Cloud Project set up that has access to Vertex AI and Gemini.

-!pip install --upgrade haystack-ai google-vertex-haystack trafilatura
+! pip install haystack-ai google-genai-haystack trafilatura

-To use Gemini you need to have a Google Cloud Platform account and be logged in using Application Default Credentials (ADCs).
+Let’s login using Application Default Credentials (ADCs).
 For more info see the official documentation.

 from google.colab import auth